amogod/harMAN/README.md

   instead of default `execute` from `graphql-js`.

-- **`customFormatErrorFn`**: An optional function which will be used to format any errors produced by fulfilling a
+- **`customFormatErrorFn`**: An optional function which will be used to format any errors produced by fulfilling a GraphQL operation.
+If no function is provided, GraphQL's default